polar-analytics/fast-inc/README.md

 ## Welcome

 Thank you for taking the time to do this technical test.
 We tried to make it both fun and interesting, so we hope you'll like it.
 It has 2 different task blocks: one consisting of Backend work, and one consisting of Frontend work.
-Depending on what position you are applying to, you might do not need to do both.
+Depending on what position you are applying to, you might not need to do both.
 If you decide to do only the front end block, you can simply mock the values that should be coming from the API.

 It is ok if you cannot do all the tasks, but the code you decide to send us should be production ready.